besch/youtube-dubbing-server/ARCHITECTURE.md

 3. **Upgrade Flow:**

-   - User clicks upgrade button or hits limit
+   - User initiates an upgrade (e.g., clicks an upgrade button or hits a usage limit).
-   - Redirected to Stripe checkout
+   - User is redirected to Stripe Checkout (via a server action like `createSubscription` that generates a Stripe Checkout session).
-   - After successful payment:
+   - After successful payment on Stripe:
-     - Subscription status updated
+     - Stripe sends a `checkout.session.completed` webhook event to the server.
+     - The server's webhook handler updates the user's record in the `profiles` table (sets `subscription_status` to "premium", stores the Stripe `subscription_id`, and sets `subscription_end_date` based on the subscription's current period end).
-     - Premium features unlocked
+     - Premium features are subsequently unlocked based on the updated profile status.
-     - Usage limits removed
+     - Usage limits are effectively removed or increased as per the premium plan.

-4. **Downgrade Flow:**
+4. **Downgrade/Cancellation Flow:**
-   - User can cancel subscription
+   - User typically cancels their subscription via the Stripe Customer Portal (accessed via a "Manage Subscription" link driven by a server action like `createCustomerPortal`).
-   - Continues to have premium access until end of billing period
+   - When a subscription is canceled or its status changes (e.g., payment failure, end of billing period after cancellation):
-   - Reverts to free plan after period ends
-   - Access to premium features maintained until subscription expires
+     - Stripe sends webhook events such as `customer.subscription.updated` or `customer.subscription.deleted`.
+     - The server's webhook handler processes these events:
+       - For `customer.subscription.updated`: If the subscription status from Stripe is no longer 'active' or 'trialing', the `profiles.subscription_status` might be updated (e.g., to 'free' or another appropriate status), and `subscription_end_date` is updated.
+       - For `customer.subscription.deleted`: The `profiles.subscription_status` is typically set to "free", and `subscription_id` and `subscription_end_date` are cleared.
+   - The application grants premium access as long as `profiles.subscription_status` is "premium" and `profiles.subscription_end_date` is in the future.
+Once the `subscription_end_date` passes or the status changes due to webhook updates, the user reverts to the free plan.

 ### 9.6.
 Usage Monitoring